 You can recognize if you have bed bugs when either you notice bites after a night's sleep or begin to notice blood smears or black fecal matter around your bed.
-Always check in and around mattress seams, in pillowcases, and the bedframe or headboard.
+Always check-in and around mattress seams, in pillowcases, and the bed frame or headboard.
 A fully grown bedbug is about the size of Abraham Lincoln's head on a US penny.

 Foggers Don't Work:

 Because bed bugs are exceptional at hiding and enjoy living in small and secluded places, a bug bomb won't work well.
 The aerosol mist from the fogger can't make its way into the nooks and crannies where these bedbugs are hanging out.
 In addition to this, foggers can be dangerous and harm you and your family if not used properly.
-Using a fogger properly involves some serious planning and management: you need to keep you family and pets out of the house, you need to make sure you don't have food in your home, you need to let your home air out afterwards, and if they don't do the job, you can't use them too frequently without endangering you or your family.
+Using a fogger properly involves some serious planning and management: you need to keep you family and pets out of the house, you need to make sure you don't have food in your home, you need to let your home air out afterward, and if they don't do the job, you can't use them too frequently without endangering you or your family.

 Fumigation is Expensive:

 So the foggers aren't the best choice, but what about the exterminator?
 Much of what he can do to help you get rid of bed bugs is rely on similar chemical pesticides to those in the foggers.
 If that doesn't work, he may recommend fumigating your home.
 The problem here is similar to those with foggers, there are parts of your home where bedbugs might be hiding that won't be affected by fumigation.
-In addition, fumigation treatment for your home can run you thousands of dollars, and makes it a completely unviable option for many people suffering with a bed bug infestation.
+In addition, fumigation treatment for your home can run you thousands of dollars and makes it a completely unviable option for many people suffering from a bed bug infestation.

 Homemade Sprays Are Limited: